thejoycekung/joyce.fyi/content/posts/learning-to-read.md

 date = 2020-11-06T15:02:54-05:00
 +++

-I'm a few days into my first gig as a reader in the Stone of Madness masthead,[^exp] and I feel I need to learn how to read literary writing better.
+I'm a few days into my first gig as a reader in the Stone of Madness masthead, and I feel I need to learn how to read literary writing better.

 In my circle of friends (primarily techies who have interests in some form of art), I'm the "English"/"literary"[^art] friend.
 I like reading, and I like poetry specifically.